samchen98/APPLYS/README.md

 -Eric Shyu

 7.License:
-plan on using an open source liscense.
+plan on using an open source licenses.

 8.Acknowledgements:
 -Maria Ferris